Register Today & Receive Free Shipping On All Orders Over $500

 Post-Treatment Care

-Proper post-treatment care is essential for optimal results and patient satisfaction.
-Advise patients to avoid strenuous activities, excessive sun exposure, and extreme temperatures for at least 24-48 hours.
-Recommend the use of ice packs to reduce swelling and bruising.
-Encourage patients to stay hydrated and avoid touching or massaging the treated area to prevent displacement of the dermal filler.
+Proper post-treatment care supports optimal outcomes.
+Advise patients to avoid strenuous activity, excessive sun exposure, and extreme temperatures for at least 24–48 hours.
+Cold compresses can reduce swelling and bruising.
+Encourage hydration and recommend avoiding manipulation of the treated area to prevent dermal filler displacement.

 Patient Care and Managing Expectations